susanpallmann/susanpallmanndesign.com/README.md

   ```

 ### styles.css
 This is the main stylesheet for the website's theme, and where most changes should be made.
+It has a table of contents in the css file to make navigation easier.